ogra1/core20-experimental/README.md

 An experimental build of the core20 snap, solely using snapcraft.yaml

+to build this snap just clone the tree into a 20.04 lxd container and run

+    snapcraft --destructive-mode

 TODO: the following hook scripts will need to be ported from the old code still:
   - 500-create-xdg.chroot
   - 030-fix-timedatectl.chroot